stephenbeckr/time-series-class/Homeworks/README.md

   - If you use latex (not required), there is a source code file on Canvas which can save you some time of retyping questions.
 - [Homework 2](MATHSTAT4540_Spr22_HW2.pdf) due Fri Feb 11 before midnight on Canvas/Gradescope.
 - [Homework 3](MATHSTAT4540_Spr22_HW3.pdf) due Fri Mar 4 before midnight on Canvas/Gradescope.
 This homework should be nicely formatted.
+- [Homework 4](MATHSTAT4540_Spr22_HW4.pdf) due Fri Mar 18 before midnight on Canvas/Gradescope.
+This homework should be nicely formatted.